 Most traffic offences or fixed penalties would not pose a problem while applying for British naturalisation.
 Fixed penalties are not treated as criminal offences and are not recorded on criminal record.
 However, the matters change when the applicant failed to pay them and they moved to a court stage.
 Any penalty or court order can become a problem depending on when it occurred, and according to the Home Office guidance it will result in refusal if recorded on the criminal record within 3 years from the date of application.

 In themselves, those penalties may still not be enough to derail naturalisation applications.
 However, the Home Office caseworker can make several observations about the applicant’s character based on those penalties.
 Most important for naturalisation application is whether the penalties are numerous enough to imply that the applicant is a persistent offender.
 Being labelled as a persistent offender results in a failed naturalisation application.

 What to do when applying for naturalisation when you have traffic offences or fixed penalties on personal record

 Equally important, from the point of good character requirement is the way in which the traffic offences or penalties were dealt with.
-Very much like with the bancruptcy or CCJ’s, the way in which the offence was dealt with by the applicant, will impact on the assesment the Home Office caseworker on the good character suitability of the applicant.
+Very much like with the bankruptcy or CCJ’s, the way in which the offence was dealt with by the applicant, will impact on the assessment the Home Office caseworker on the good character suitability of the applicant.
 Thus the applicant should be honest and forthcoming about any details concerning the penalties and he way he dealt with the situation.

 To sum up

 The Home Office guidance states that having criminal record does not mean that the application for naturalisation in the UK will be refused automatically.
 On the other hand, however, it is a huge impediment for the applicant because of the good character requirements.
 It is always advisable to be honest and open with the Home Office.
-And to seek professional advice because having traffic offences or fixed penalties on the record complicates the appliction process for british naturalisation.
+And to seek professional advice because having traffic offences or fixed penalties on the record complicates the application process for British naturalisation.